-when tissues are known to be positive for a relevant infectious disease marker, it must be marked as: “BIOLOGICAL HAZARD”.
+when tissues are known to be positive for a relevant infectious disease marker, it must be marked as: “BIOLOGICAL HAZARD”;

-(2) If any of the information under paragraph 1, points (a), (b), (c) and (e) of this Article cannot be included on the primary container label, it must be provided on a separate sheet accompanying the primary container.
+2. If any of the information under paragraph 1, subparagraphs “a”, “b”, “c” and “e” of this Article cannot be included on the primary container label, it must be provided on a separate sheet accompanying the primary container.

-(3) The following information must be provided either on the label or in accompanying documentation:
+3. The following information must be provided either on the label or in accompanying documentation:

-description (definition) and, if relevant, dimensions of the tissue product,
+description (definition) and, if relevant, dimensions of the tissue product;

-morphology and functional data where relevant,
+morphology and functional data where relevant;

-date of distribution of the tissue,
+date of distribution of the tissue;

-tests carried out on the donor and their outcome,
+tests carried out on the donor and their outcome;

-storage recommendations,
+storage recommendations;

-instructions for opening the container, package, and any required manipulation/reconstitution,
+instructions for opening the container, package, and any required manipulation/reconstitution;

-expiry dates after opening/manipulation,
+expiry dates after opening/manipulation;

-instructions for reporting serious adverse reactions and/or events,
+instructions for reporting serious adverse reactions and/or events;

 presence of potential harmful residues (e.g. antibiotics, ethylene oxide etc).

-Article 47
+Article 43.
+Requirements for primary tissue container during the transport of tissues

 During the transport of tissues, the primary container must be placed in a shipping container that must be labelled with at least the following information:

-identification of the originating tissue bank, including an address and phone number,
+identification of the originating tissue bank, including an address and phone number;

-identification of the organisation responsible for human application, including address and phone number,
+identification of the organisation responsible for human application, including address and phone number;

-a statement that the package contains human tissue and a warning “HANDLE WITH CARE”,
+a statement that the package contains human tissue and a warning “HANDLE WITH CARE”;

-where living cells are required for the function of the graft, such as stem cells gametes, the following must be added: “DO NOT IRRADIATE”,
+where living cells are required for the function of the graft, such as stem cells gametes, the following must be added: “DO NOT IRRADIATE”;

-recommended transport conditions (e.g. keep cool, in upright position, etc.),
+recommended transport conditions (e.g. keep cool, in upright position, etc.);

 safety instructions/method of cooling (when applicable).

+Chapter IV.
 Import and export of tissues

-Article 48
+Article 44.
+Requirements for personnel in the process of import and export

-(1) There must be an adequate number of administrative and professional personnel in the tissue bank who are responsible for organisational activities, documenting traceability and evaluation of suitability, in accordance with the scope of activities.
+1. There must be an adequate number of administrative and professional personnel in the tissue bank who are responsible for organisational activities, documenting traceability and evaluation of suitability, in accordance with the scope of activities.

-(2) The personnel must be appropriately qualified.
+2. The personnel must be appropriately qualified.

-Article 49
+Article 45.
+Obligations of the tissue bank tissue import-ის და export-ის დროს

-(1) If during the import procedure the tissue bank stores tissue, it must have adequate premises and equipment to ensure that the required tissue properties are retained.
+1. If during the import procedure the tissue bank stores tissue, it must have adequate premises and equipment to ensure that the required tissue properties are retained.

-(2) The tissue bank referred to in paragraph 1 of this Article must meet the requirements in terms of premises and equipment as prescribed by this Ordinance.
+2. The tissue bank referred to in paragraph 1 of this Article must meet the requirements in terms of premises and equipment as prescribed by this Ordinance.

-(3) The tissue bank must have suitable communication equipment.
+3. The tissue bank must have:

-Article 50
+a) suitable communication equipment;

-(1) The tissue bank must have an agreement signed with an establishment outside the Republic of Georgia that performs any type of activity for the tissue bank.
+b) an agreement signed with an establishment outside of Georgia that performs any type of activity for the tissue bank;

-(2) The tissue bank must have an agreement signed with an establishment outside the Republic of Georgia for which the tissue bank performs any type of activity.
+c) an agreement signed with an establishment outside of Georgia for which the tissue bank performs any type of activity;

-(3) The tissue bank must have written SOPs to verify compliance with the requirements of the Law and ordinances adopted under the Law.
+d) written SOPs to verify compliance with the requirements of the Law and ordinances adopted under the Law;

-(4) The tissue bank must have an established and maintained documented system in place to ensure the traceability of tissues.
+e) established and maintained documented system in place to ensure the traceability of tissues.

-Article 51
+Article 46.
+Export conditions

-(1) To perform export activities of tissues and cells for the purpose of storage for personal use, the tissue bank must have an agreement signed with a tissue bank in which the tissue is stored.
+1. To perform export activities of tissues and cells for the purpose of storage for personal use, the tissue bank must have an agreement signed with a tissue bank in which the tissue is stored.

-(2) The tissue bank shall conclude an agreement referred to in paragraph 1 of this Article only with those foreign tissue banks that have been authorised by the competent national and/or regional authority for tissues and cells, and which have been granted the certificate of conformity by the competent authority for tissues and cells of the Georgia.
+2. The tissue bank shall conclude an agreement referred to in paragraph 1 of this Article only with those foreign tissue banks that have been authorised by the competent national and/or regional authority for tissues and cells, and which have been granted the certificate of conformity by the competent authority for tissues and cells of the Georgia.